What Is the IRS Hardship Program?

 - Personal asset information with documentation: This includes information for all bank accounts, investments, credit cards and property, including real estate and vehicles.

-- Monthly essential living expenses: These include rent or mortgage, utilities, food, clothing, vehicle costs, public transportation and health insurance.
+- Monthly essential living expenses: These include your rent or mortgage, utilities, food, clothing, vehicle costs, public transportation and health insurance.

 - Form 433-A, Form 433-B or Form 433-F: These forms are known as Collection Information Statements and are used to determine how you can satisfy an outstanding tax liability.